 Your image has now been replaced in your new language and will appear in your Translations list.
 You can then filter your Translation list by Media to see your Media elements.

-However, to fully optimise your images for SEO purposes, it’s good practice to verify your image alt-text.
+However, to fully optimize your images for SEO purposes, it’s good practice to verify your image alt-text.

 To do this, go back to your translations list and filter by “Meta”.
 Here, you’ll be able to see the alt text for each of your media files.
 Scroll down to find the alt-text corresponding to your image and verify that you’re satisfied with the translation.
-Weglot automatically translates your image alt-text, however it’s best practice to double check to ensure that you’re fully optimised for SEO purposes.
+Weglot automatically translates your image alt-text, however, it’s best practice to double-check to ensure that you’re fully optimized for SEO purposes.